Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/static-data.md

   </TabItem>
 </Tabs>

-As you can see, the generated `AddressTypeReadListCacheLoader` class will add the rows from the `Translations` list as additional attributes to the `Header` objects, which will handle them automatically based on their names.
+As you can see, the generated `AddressTypeReadEnumCacheLoader` class will add the rows from the `Translations` list as additional attributes to the `Header` objects, which will handle them automatically based on their names.